sharebears/pulsar/README.rst

 Development
 -----------
 pulsar runs on the Flask micro-framework.
-It has great documentation, which can answer most or all of your questions about the underlying framework objects used by pulsar.
+Flask has great documentation, which can answer most or all of your questions about the underlying framework objects used by pulsar.

 Code documentation, including the style guide, is available here: